Untangle the HOPE Scholarship Requirements With Our Compact Guide

 HOPE Career Grant is offered to students pursuing a graduate or diploma program for a subject that the local government tags as “strategically crucial” for economic growth—for example:

 - Computer Science

 If you are having trouble discerning the eligibility requirements or applying for any of the HOPE scholarships, DoNotPay can help you out!
 Our app can process your student details and immediately tell you which scholarships you qualify for.

-Our scholarship finder feature uses your location, grades, interests, and other qualifications to match you with the perfect HOPE and other local and national scholarships—all in under five minutes!
-Sign up for our app to use our scholarship search and application support services!
+Our scholarship finder feature uses your location, grades, interests, and other qualifications to match you with the perfect HOPE and other local and national scholarships—all in under five minutes! to use our scholarship search and application support services!

 Apart from individual HOPE program requirements, you need to fulfill other student eligibility criteria when applying for a scholarship.
 The criteria remain the same across all HOPE schemes and require the student to:

 - Be a U.S. citizen or a Permanent Resident Alien